Skip to main content

 Checking Current Domain Setup

-To check whether you are using a shared or dedicated domain, go to your Store settings → Settings and check if you see the Sender domains option.
+To see whether you're using a shared or custom (dedicated) domain, go to Store settings → Domains.

 Step 2.
-In order to sign your own domain, click + Add sender domain button.
+In order to sign your own domain, click + Add domain button.

 Adding Records to DNS Settings

-In our article, you can find the instructions provided by the most popular DNS providers.
-If you face any problems, we highly encourage you to follow our troubleshooting tips.
+You can find further instructions provided by the most popular DNS provider in our dedicated article.
+If you face any problems, we highly encourage you to follow our troubleshooting tips

-However, if you don't find them helpful, reach out to your DNS provider for more detailed and personalized instructions.
+However, if you don't find the provided instructions helpful, reach out to your DNS provider for more detailed and personalized instructions.
+Remember that different DNS providers may have varying rules for adding these records.

 Don't know who your DNS provider is?
 You can easily find it here.